BetonQuest/BetonQuest/docs/API/Legacy-API.md

 For example in `tame` objective it will return the amount of mobs to tame.
 If you don't use data objects, just return an empty string (not `null`, just `""`).

-In order for your objective to use the data object you have created you need to set the `template` variable to this object's class.
+In order for your objective to use the data object you have created you need to set the `template` field to this object's class.
 If you're not defining the data object (because you don't need to handle the changing data), you should set the `template` simply to `ObjectiveData.class`.

 Every time your objective accepts the player's action (for example killing the right mob in MobKill objective)